anandr88/Hemolytik-2.0/README.md

 ![Hemolytik 2.0 Overview](images/hemolytik2_overview.png)

 ---
-**✨ Key Features**
+## ✨ Key Features
-Massive Dataset 📈: Contains 13,215 curated entries for over 7,500 unique peptides.
+**Massive Dataset 📈**: Contains 13,215 curated entries for over 7,500 unique peptides.

-Rich Annotations 📝: Each entry includes detailed information such as amino acid sequence, biological source, terminal modifications (amidation, acetylation, etc.), stereochemistry (L, D, or mixed amino acids), and structural classification (linear, cyclic, branched, etc.).
+**Rich Annotations 📝**: Each entry includes detailed information such as amino acid sequence, biological source, terminal modifications (amidation, acetylation, etc.), stereochemistry (L, D, or mixed amino acids), and structural classification (linear, cyclic, branched, etc.).

-Structural Information 🧬: Provides predicted tertiary structures and SMILES (Simplified Molecular Input Line Entry System) notations for over 10,615 peptides, enabling deep structure-activity relationship studies.
+**Structural Information 🧬**: Provides predicted tertiary structures and SMILES (Simplified Molecular Input Line Entry System) notations for over 10,615 peptides, enabling deep structure-activity relationship studies.

-Functional Data 🎯: Includes peptides with diverse biological functions, such as antimicrobial, antibacterial, antifungal, anticancer, and cell-penetrating activities.
+**Functional Data 🎯**: Includes peptides with diverse biological functions, such as antimicrobial, antibacterial, antifungal, anticancer, and cell-penetrating activities.

-Focus on Modified Peptides 🧪: A significant portion of the database is dedicated to chemically modified peptides, which are crucial for enhancing therapeutic performance.
+**Focus on Modified Peptides 🧪**: A significant portion of the database is dedicated to chemically modified peptides, which are crucial for enhancing therapeutic performance.
 The database includes information on non-canonical amino acids that are often used to optimize peptide drug candidates.

 ---
 ---